LuiseFreese/blog/sp-list-formatting.md

 ## Why would we use SharePoint lists

 First things first: Why should we use SharePoint lists and not use - for instance - an Excel spreadsheet?
-Because we don't need to hide information in cascading folders, that should be at the user's fingertips.
+Because we don't need to hide information in cascading s, that should be at the user's fingertips.
 The beauty of lists lies in their simplicity and flexibility to organize work and track the information that matters most to our businesses.

 Creating, sharing, and tracking lists is easy and available on any device; everyone stays in the loop, and we can use lists for all kinds of purposes like tracking issues, assets, routines, contacts, inventory, and more.
 Lists can easily be customized to make them visually more appealing.